 But our experience has taught us that a just society is only truly possible when the sacred values we live out as individuals extend to our greater world.

-So we are resolved — to serve, to ally and to actively participate in building a just society.
+So we are resolved — to serve, to ally and to participate in building a just society.

 By Michele Rosen, President, JFS Board of Directors